rRMSAnalyzer: package to analyze RiboMethSeq data

 Analysis design for multiple comparisons

-Although comparison of two groups can be computed using the analytic report functions (e.g., report_2ome_sites or report_diff_sites – (see Site-by-site comparison of 2’Ome levels report)) thanks to the “condition” column of the metadata, this section needs to be considered to perform multiple comparisons (i.e., more than 2 groups).
+Although comparison of two groups can be computed using the analytic report functions (e.g., report_2ome_sites or report_diff_sites – (see [2’Ome profiling report] or 2’Ome site-by-site report)) thanks to the “condition” column of the metadata, this section needs to be considered to perform multiple comparisons (i.e., more than 2 groups).
 The following section Addition of new columns in the metadata is required for the two reports while the section Comparison table is required for report_diff_sites only.

 Addition of new columns in the metadata